techtino/Droidian-Install-Guide-OP6-6T-/readme.md

 [For OnePlus 6T](https://otafsg1.h2os.com/patch/amazone2/GLO/OnePlus6TOxygen/OnePlus6TOxygen_34.O.24_GLO_024_1909112343/OnePlus6TOxygen_34_OTA_024_all_1909112343_d5b1905.zip)

 Also, download TWRP 3.5.2 for your respective device.
+You can use 3.6 instead for android 11.

 [For OnePlus 6](https://eu.dl.twrp.me/enchilada/twrp-3.5.2_9-0-enchilada.img.html)